CodecoolGlobal/tech-interview-workbook-gyongyiovics/docs/module_web_with_python.md

 #### How to trigger an event in JavaScript?
 #### What is a callback function?
 Tell some examples of its usage.
 #### What is a Python decorator?
 How does it work?
 Tell some examples of its usage.

+decorator is a function within a function

+@app.route("/")

 #### What is the difference between synchronous and asynchronous execution?

 ## Programming languages